“Let now these intimations come

 In a remarkable book dealing with one of Steiner’s occult theories, Richard Ramsbotham provides an example of what passes for rational thought among Anthroposophists.
 Ramsbotham repeats the usual claim that Anthroposophy is scientific, that it is “the science [emphasis by Ramsbotham] of the world of the spirit.”
 Quite quickly, however, this claim starts to break down.
 Ramsbotham reports that “‘spiritual science’ — or supersensible science — depends on the development of our own inherent faculties of cognition.”
 “Supersensible science” is the examination of spiritual phenomena, which are inaccessible to our normal senses: sight, hearing, etc. The “cognition” on which this “science” depends is clairvoyance.

 Steiner encouraged his followers to use their own clairvoyance to check his supersensible discoveries, as Ramsbotham correctly reports.
 And Ramsbotham tells us, correctly, that Steiner said that his teachings can be confirmed by ordinary forms of thought and perception: Steiner “did not consider it necessary for us to be clairvoyant before we start ...
 Our healthy powers of thinking, perception, and judgement are enough to test the truth or otherwise of his findings.”
-But this is false.
+Steiner did say this, sometimes; but what he said, on those occasions, is false.
 In fact, as we have already seen, ordinary powers of thinking lead us to precisely the opposite conclusion: Steiner’s “research” collapses when subjected to rational review.
 (And indeed, as time has passed and scientists have learned more and more about the universe, our expanding knowledge has made Steiner's fantasies less and less plausible.)

 Ramsbotham acknowledges that he himself has not developed the clairvoyant powers that Steiner claimed to possess: “I could not myself have carried out Steiner’s research.”
 Instead, Ramsbotham accepts Steiner’s word: “[M]any people have become able to place a certain trust in Steiner’s research.”
 Steiner’s followers develop their trust by “living with the results of this research” so that “over many years even [sic], they find this [i.e., their trust] not to have been disappointed by Steiner.”
 Eventually, their trust leads them to be “certain of what Steiner is saying.”
 Ramsbotham places himself firmly among those who trust Steiner.